Claims for Dynavision D2 Exceeded Approved Indications, FDA Says

 The expanded claims concerned the ability of the Dynavision D2 to measure cognitive, visual and physical impairment related to stroke, Parkinson’s disease, traumatic brain injury and other conditions and to assist in concussion management and in “return to play” decisions for athletes, the FDA said.

-The warning letter also faulted the company for its failure to comply with quality-control procedures required for medical device manufacturing.
+The warning letter also faulted the company for its failure to comply with quality procedures required for medical device manufacturing.